phuongwj/my-notes/ccp-module/day-1.md

 - Compute
   + Imagine having a virtual computer that can run application, programs and code.
 - Networking
-  + Imagine having virtual network defining internet connections or network isolations between services or outbound to the internet.
+  + Imagine having virtual network defining internet connections or network isolation between services or outbound to the internet.
 - Storage
   + Imagine having a virtual hard-drive that can store files.
 - Databases